JacobCrabill/zigdown/test/sample.md

 ...blank like above

 Indented text should also work a 2-space indent should have no effect

 - Unordered list
 - Foobar
-   1. nested list
+   1. Nested numbered list
    1. Numbers auto-increment
       - more nesting!
       - > nested quote
 -
 - ^ Empty list item
-- with **formatting**!
+- with **_simple_ formatting**!

-1. Ordered list
-1.
-1. Item 2
-1. Item 3

 ## Quotes

 > Quote Block
 >
 > > With line breaks and **_Formatting_**.
+>
+> - item
+>  1. other item

 A C++ code block.